umb-ai-institute/ai-hackathon-website/proposals.md

 # 💡 AI Application External Proposals / Idea Bank💡
 Here are some project ideas proposed by various external sources, addressing their specific business needs!
 Feel free to take on these projects for the PEAI Hackathon!
-Additionally, you can reach out to the hackathon staff to be put in touch with the individuals who proposed the ideas if you think it would be helpful.
+Additionally, you can reach out to the individuals who proposed the ideas for more information!

 ## 1. Career Alignment

+**Proposed by:** Lisa Leger *[lisajleger@gmail.com](mailto:lisajleger@gmail.com)*

 ### Case Scenario
 A job seeker with diverse skills and interests in various areas of for-profit and nonprofit work is struggling to find suitable opportunities through online job sites.